See the World Global Perspective

 Estimated Costs

-Three credits of summer undergraduate tuition/fees, $3000 program fee, education abroad administrative fee ($150), transportation to Ireland (purchased by student), estimated in-country costs of $1600 (meals and personal expenses).
+Three credits of summer undergraduate tuition/fees, program fee ($3,700), education abroad administrative fee ($150), transportation to Ireland (purchased by student), estimated in-country costs of $1600 (meals and personal expenses).
 The program fee includes lodging, in-country transportation, select cultural experiences, and select meals.
 Summer tuition is charged at in-state, lower-division rates for all students.
-Schreyer Scholars will receive a refund of $1,000 via scholarship for the program fee by completing an application in SRS.
+Schreyer Scholars will receive a refund of $1,200 via scholarship for the program fee by completing an application in SRS.

 Application Process

-Applications, through the Penn State Education Abroad website, must be submitted by January 24, 2024.
-Decisions will be released by February 7, 2024, and the commitment deadline is February 26, 2024.
+The application will be available through the Penn State Education Abroad website in early October 2024 and must be submitted by January 23, 2025.
+Decisions will be released by February 7, 2025, and the commitment deadline is February 19, 2025.
 Please check the Education Abroad program page for any changes to this timeline.

 Overview